aken0/BeyondFairnessLiterature/Notes.md

 # Notes

-### Randomized Controlled Trials in Medical AI
-- 123
-### Ensuring Fairness in ML
-- More of a case study

 ### Ethical Considerations of Using Machine Learning for Decision Support in Occupational Health: An Example Involving Periodic Workers' Health Assessments
 **Source**: https://link.springer.com/content/pdf/10.1007/s10926-020-09895-x.pdf.
 **Summary**: Ethical assessment of the impact of Machine Learning Decision Support Tools in occupational health according to frameworks from medical ethics (Beauchamp and Childress) and philosophy of technology.